Amazon Prime Video: New films and series in September 2021

 The new releases in the Prime range

-New films and series on Amazon Prime Video: In September 2021, there will be heartfelt musicals, live football and films for the whole family to see, among other things.
+New films and series on Amazon Prime Video: In September 2021, magical fairy tales, action-packed thrillers and new drama series await you.

-- On August 27th, 2021 you can look forward to the drama series “Kevin Can F ** k Himself” Season 1, in which a sitcom housewife has enough of her boring everyday life.

-- The film drama “The strange case of Benjamin Button” starts on August 30th, 2021.
-In it, a boy is born with the characteristics of an old man and ages backwards.

-- The “Batman” trilogy is waiting for you on August 31, 2021.
+- You can see the “Batman” trilogy from August 31, 2021.
 In the films, Christian Bale takes on all kinds of villains as the dark superhero.

+- On September 1st, 2021 you can look forward to the award-winning drama “Schindler’s List”, in which an entrepreneur saves numerous Jews from death in the concentration camp.

+- On September 2nd, 2021, both the film series “The Wild Chickens” and two films about the “Five Friends” will start in the Prime program.

-Amazon Prime Video offers you in September 2021 some new series and film highlights at.
-The series include the high school series “Voltaire High – The Girls Are Coming” Season 1 and Season 4 of the lawyer series “Goliath” waiting for you.
-In addition, the documentary series “Dinner Club” season 1 starts.
+Amazon Prime Video has in September 2021 some new series and film highlights to offer.
+Among other things, the high school series “Voltaire High – The Girls Are Coming” Season 1 awaits you in the series, in which an all-boys school receives its first students.
+In addition, season 4 of the lawyer series “Goliath” starts, with which the series ends.

-The film highlights in September include the musical films “Cinderella” and “Everbody’s Talking About Jamie”.
-You can also experience the thriller “The Voyeurs”.
-A special surprise awaits football fans: Prime will broadcast two UEFA Champions League group games live.
+With the films you can experience two musicals in September with “Cinderella” and “Everbody’s Talking About Jamie”.
+In addition, all football fans can look forward to a special highlight: Prime will exclusively broadcast two group games of the UEFA Champions League live.
 All Prime new releases as well as the new titles to buy and rent can be found below.

 New on Amazon Prime Video: Movies in August and September 2021